 C. The Geropsychiatric Treatment Program

-This program provides treatment to elderly individuals hospitalized under NGRI and IST commitments.
+This program provides treatment to elderly individuals admitted under NGRI and IST commitments.
 Treatment on this unit is geared to the special medical and neuropsychiatric needs of this population.
 A major focus is the impact of medical issues on psychological functioning.
-Clinical staff provide age appropriate treatment that takes into account the cognitive changes that may be related to mental illness, history of brain trauma and, for some, a history of significant substance abuse.
+Clinical staff provide age appropriate treatment that is adapted to the cognitive changes that may be related to mental illness, history of brain trauma and, for some, a history of significant substance abuse.

 D. The Intensive Substance Recovery Unit (ISRU)

-Many DSH-Napa patients hospitalized under forensic commitments have histories of substance use/dependence.
-Many of these patients’ crimes/charges occurred in the context of substance use/misuse or dependency.
-It is clear that patients’ mental illnesses are either exacerbated by substance abuse issues or for a smaller group primarily caused by their substance use.
-Some patients have experienced very serious on-going substance use/misuse/diversion/dependency even after admission, including those who developed even more serious drug problems after admission to the hospital than they had in the community.
+Many DSH-Napa patients who were admitted under forensic commitments have histories of substance use/dependence.
+Their crimes were committed while they were abusing or dependent upon substances.
+A patient's mental illness may be exacerbated by substance abuse and for a smaller group of patients, substance abuse may be the primary cause of their mental illness.
+Some patients experience serious on-going substance use/misuse/diversion/dependency even after admission, including those who developed even more serious drug problems after admission to the hospital than they had in the community.
 Aggression data suggests that many patients with non-psychotically driven aggression are struggling with substance abuse.
 There is significant evidence that some of the self-injury and other medical problems leading to costly outside hospitalization is the direct result of substance use.
 Many patients cannot be discharged because of their ongoing substance use and its behavioral and mental health sequelae.
 DSH-Napa provides treatment for these patients in our Intensive Substance Recovery Unit (ISRU).

 Service and Treatment Offered: